Gay pornography: Sexual revolution

 The production of gay pornography films expanded during the 1970s.
 A few studios released films for the growing number of gay adult movie theaters, where men could also have sexual encounters.
 Often, the films reflected the sexual liberation that gay men were experiencing at the time, depicting the numerous public spaces where men engaged in sex: bathhouses, sex clubs, beaches, etc.

 Peter Berlin's 1973 film Nights in Black Leather was the first major pornographic film designed to appeal to the gay leather subculture and drew some mainstream gays into this culture.

 The 1960s and 1970s also saw the rise of gay publishing with After Dark and Michael's Thing.
 During this time many more magazines were founded, including In Touch and Blueboy.
 Playgirl, ostensibly produced for women, was purchased and enjoyed by gay men and feature full frontal nudity (the posing straps and fig leaves were removed).

 Gay pornography of the 1950s through the production date of the movie is reviewed, with many excerpts, in Fred Halsted's documentary Erotikus: A History of the Gay Movie (1974).

 1970–1985

-From 1970 to 1985, commercial gay pornography was just getting set up to become the large industry that it is today.
+From 1970 to 1985, commercial gay pornography was just getting set up to become the large industry that it was to become.
 Because it was in the fledgling stage, it recruited actors from the only network it had access to: the gay community.
 Even among members of the gay community, people willing to act in gay porn were hard to come by due to the social stigma and implicated social risk of being publicly out.